-Elizaveta Tuktamysheva, 23, finished fourth at Russian nationals in what was probably the toughest ladies competition on the planet.
-In this exclusive interview, she spoke about learning the quad, the current state of ladies skating and why nationals was a “victorious defeat” for her personally.
+Elizaveta Tuktamysheva finished fourth at Russian nationals in what was probably the toughest ladies competition on the planet.
+In this exclusive interview, the 23-year-old spoke about learning the quad, the current state of ladies skating and why nationals was a “victorious defeat” for her personally.

 You had a great 2014-2015 season, winning Europeans and Worlds, and now you seem to have gotten a second wind this season with two triple Axels in the free skate and learning a quad toe.
 Can you talk about this evolution?